natanjunges/image-object-slicer/README.md

 Using the script is pretty simple, since it only has three parameters.

 ```
-usage: pascalvoc-to-image [-h] pascalDir imageDir saveDir
+usage: pascalvoc-to-image [-h] pascalDirectory imageDirectory saveDirectory

 positional arguments:
-  pascalDir   A path to the directory with Pascal VOC XML files
+  pascalDirectory   A path to the directory with Pascal VOC XML files
-  imageDir    A path to the directory with images
+  imageDirectory    A path to the directory with images
-  saveDir     A path to the directory to save Pascal boundingbox images to
+  saveDirectory     A path to the directory to save Pascal boundingbox images to

 optional arguments:
   -h, --help  show this help message and exit